Your Open Day guide

 Want to know more about tuition fees or studying abroad?
 Need help with your uni or student finance application?
 Got questions about where to live?

 Our Student Support Services Information Fair takes place from 9.30am–3pm in Portsmouth Guildhall.
-You can put your questions to our student finance, admissions and housing experts and find out more about our sport and rec, wellbeing, study support and careers services.
+You can put your questions to our student finance, admissions and housing experts and find out more about our sport and rec, study support and careers services.

 Food and drink